The Best of Knightsbridge: Japan House to the London Oratory

 And of course, there’s Harrods.
 Under its iconic bottle-green awnings, striking window displays offer a glimpse into the jewel-box interior - home to the latest designer collections, runway-ready accessories, beauty innovations and homeware.
 With a whole floor given over to the legendary Food Halls, visitors can savour an entire day here.

-From a contemporary powerhouse to a Gothic icon, the Natural History Museum is a labyrinthine building of wonder and discovery for the young (and the young at heart).
-Galleries spill over with tiny fossils to giant blue whales, as every room reveals a fascinating piece of planetary history.
+From a contemporary powerhouse to a work of Gothic art, the Natural History Museum is a labyrinthine building of wonder and discovery for the young (and the young at heart).
+Galleries brim with everything from tiny fossils to giant blue whales, as every room reveals a fascinating piece of planetary history.

 Whether it’s a post-museum pick-me-up or dinner with the rising stars of the culinary scene, gastronomic experiences lie in every direction from The Berkeley.
-Chef Jean-Georges Vongerichten’s legendary abc kitchens is a sublime spot for day-long dining.
-Or guests can hop in a chauffeur-driven car to one of The Berkeley’s sister hotels in Mayfair – for flame and flair at The Connaught Grill or a taste of the season at three-Michelin-starred Hélène Darroze at The Connaught.
+Chef Jean-Georges Vongerichten’s abc kitchens is a sublime spot for day-long dining.
+Or guests can hop in a chauffeur-driven car to one of The Berkeley’s sister hotels in Mayfair - for flame and flair at The Connaught Grill or a contemporary twist on classic British flavours at Claridge’s Restaurant.

 From the comfort of The Berkeley